Sol-Ac3/CryptoScripto/README.md

 # CryptoScripto

 # What is it?
-Crypto Scripto is a bitcoin clipper malware that constently checks the clipboard for a bitcoin adderss.
-If a wallet has been detected it will replace it with a malicious wallet.
-Crypto Scripto is a smart malware that verifies wallet addresses as well updates the attacker wallet with twitter.
+Crypto Scripto is a bitcoin clipper malware that constantly checks the clipboard for a bitcoin address.
+If a wallet has been detected, it will replace it with a malicious wallet.
+Crypto Scripto is a smart malware that verifies wallet addresses as well updates the attacker wallet via Twitter.

 # Install and dependencies: